gondezlink/packstack_centos8_allinone/README.md

 # packstack_centos8_allinone
-configuration packstack in one machine
+configuration packstack ussuri in one machine